-While [DFTB3-D3(BJ)]-VM2 yields good correlation with experiment for the set of charge=+1 host-guest systems in this study (see Table 4 and Figure 5, slope=1.1, close to the ideal value of 1.0, R2=0.8), as described in Section IV.a), the linear regression R2 values drop considerably when highly charged systems are included, suggesting a systematic error in the relative treatment of charge=+1 and charge>1 systems (see Figures 4 and 5).
-Therefore, an interpolation method is proposed to adjust computed binding free energies of highly charged systems to account for systematic error and thereby improve the accuracy of predictions without additional computational cost.
-The scheme requires a low charge (e.g. +1) training set, for which QM-VM2 provides good correlation with known experimental binding free energies.
+(see Table IV and Fig. 5, slope = 1.1, close to the ideal value of 1.0, $R^2 = 0.8$ ), as described in Sec.
+IV A, the linear regression $R^2$ values drop considerably when highly charged systems are included, suggesting a systematic error in the relative treatment of charge =+1 and charge >1 systems (see Figs. 4 and 5).
+Therefore, an interpolation method is proposed to adjust computed binding free energies of highly charged systems to account for systematic error and, thereby, improve the accuracy of predictions without additional computational cost.
+The scheme requires a low charge (e.g., +1) training set, for which QM-VM2 provides good correlation with known experimental binding free energies.

-The impetus for investigating whether errors exhibited for the highly charge systems are sufficiently systematic to allow an interpolation scheme to be useful was the observation that the deviation from experiment in the calculated binding free energies for the highly charged systems in the current study is approximately a multiple of the average deviation for charge = +1systems.
-The idea of the proposed empirical adjustment scheme, then, is straightforward: adjust the linear regression line for the charge = +1 system as much to the ideal as is possible and then for the highly charged species apply this same correction scaled by the charge.
+The impetus for investigating whether errors exhibited for the highly charge systems are sufficiently systematic to allow an interpolation scheme to be useful was the observation that the deviation from experiment in the calculated binding free energies for the highly charged systems in the current study is approximately a multiple of the average deviation for charge =+1 systems.
+The idea of the proposed empirical adjustment scheme, then, is straightforward: adjust the linear regression line for the charge =+1 system as much to the ideal as is possible, and then, for the highly charged species, apply this same correction scaled by the charge.
 This leads to the following equation for the interpolation of the binding affinities from DFTB3-D3(BJ)-VM2 calculations:

-$$Y{scaled} = \frac{Y{calc} - b}{a} \times q \tag{21}$$
+$$Y{scaled} = \frac{Y{calc} - b}{q} \times q, \tag{20}$$

-where Y{scaled} and Y{calc} are the scaled and the computed binding affinities, respectively, a and b are the slope and the y-intercept of the regression line of the charge=+1 set, and q is the charge of the molecule.
+where $Y{scaled}$ and $Y{calc}$ are the scaled and the computed binding affinities, respectively, a and b are the slope and the y-intercept of the regression line of the charge =+1 set, and q is the charge of the molecule.
 After introducing the empirical adjustment to the full set, one can observe significant improvement of the predicted binding affinities and their correlation with experiment.
-The R^2 value for q > +1 obtained for the adjusted SEQM-VM2 results increased dramatically, from 0.005 to 0.558 as illustrated in Figure 8.
+The R value for q > +1 obtained for the adjusted SEQM-VM2 results increased dramatically, from 0.005 to 0.558, as illustrated in Fig. 8.

-For the post-processed binding free energies, the correlation with experiment for the charge > +1 set is remarkably good - see Figure 6 and Table 5.
-However, the number of data points for the highly charged systems in the Sampl4 CB7 set is so limited that good correlation
+For the post-processed binding free energies, the correlation with experiment for the charge >+1 set is remarkably good-see Fig. 6 and Table V. However, the number of data points for the highly charged systems in the Sampl4 CB7 set is so limited that good correlation can be coincidental.
+Applying the same empirical adjustment introduced above [Eq.
+(20)] does not produce improved correlation.
+Instead of multiplying by the charges of the systems, dividing by the charges yields much better correlation,